 The strength of the trophic cascade on phytoplankton biomass increased with temperature (Fig 3A).
 We base this conclusion on statistical support for the best model of phytoplankton biomass (MP), estimated as chlorophyll a concentration, that included a temperature*trophic level interaction term (Table 1) and the pattern in which the algae+grazer (AG) ecosystems diverged from other trophic treatments (A and AGP) at warmer temperatures (Fig 3Ai-iii).
-In the absence of consumers, phytoplankton biomass declined with increasing temperature (Fig 3Ai), indicated by the inclusion of a main effect of temperature in the best model (Table 1) and an estimate for the activation energy that does not overlap with 0 (Fig. 3Ai).
+In the absence of herbivores or predators, phytoplankton biomass declined with increasing temperature (Fig 3Ai), indicated by the inclusion of a main effect of temperature in the best model (Table 1) and an estimate for the activation energy that does not overlap with 0 (Fig. 3Ai).
 This decline with increasing temperature was much stronger in algae-grazer (predator-free) communities, with a decline over three orders of magnitude in phytoplankton biomass standing stock over the 10 °C temperature gradient (Fig 3Ai), likely reflecting temperature dependent grazing by zooplankton.
 These results are most consistent with the ‘species interactions matter’ hypothesis (Fig 1C) for phytoplankton biomass.

 Figure 3: The effect of mean ecosystem temperature on A) phytoplankton biomass, B) net ecosystem productivity (NEP), and C) net ecosystem respiration (ER) for three community types that varied in their trophic interactions: i) algae-only (A), ii) algae + grazers (AG), and iii) algae + grazers + notonectid predators (AGP).
 Black lines indicate the among-ecosystem effects of temperature, modelled by equation 5 using hierarchical regressions fit to among-ecosystem variation in temperature, after taking into account within-group variation temperature effects (light lines) (Table 1), and may be compared with predicted effects of temperature and species interactions depicted in Figure 1.
 Activation energies and confidence intervals estimated by best model or best model set (Table 1, Supplementary Material 2).
 Temperature in Celsius is shown for comparison only, models were fit to inverse temperature.
 For clarity here, the three trophic treatments are separated into three rows of panels.
-Response variables were estimated once per week (for 6 weeks post bloom) in each replicate ecosystem (n = 30).
+Response variables were estimated once per week for 9 weeks in each replicate ecosystem (n = 30).
 For each ecosystem (shade of grey), 6 points are shown, one point for each week (symbols).
 Temperatures within tanks declined over time (Fig S1.1C).

+Table 1: Results of model comparisons for effects of temperature and time on trophic cascade strength based on AIC weight (w) and δAIC values.
+Nested versions of the full model (Eqn 5, Methods, Table S1.1), and only highest ranked models (δAIC < 2) are shown.
+Response variables are modelled as functions of temperature Tij for each tank j on week i relative to the mean temperature Tj for tank j over all weeks (T in Kelvin), and food chain length (TL).
+Models included a random effect for the experimental unit – tanks with and without predators receiving the same power inputs.
+See Methods and Tables S2.1, S2.3, and S2.5 for additional details on modeling.

 Table 1: Results of model comparisons for effects of temperature and food chain length on biological responses based on AIC weight (w) and δAIC values.
 Nested versions of the full model (Eqn 5, Methods, Table S1.1), and only the two highest ranked models are shown (full results in supplement).
 Response variables are modelled as functions of temperature Tij for each tank j on week i relative to the mean temperature Tj for tank j over all weeks (T in Kelvin), and food chain length (TL).
 Models included a random effect for tank (uj).
-See Methods and Tables S2.1, S2.3, and S2.5 for additional details on modeling.
+See Methods and Tables S2.1, S2.3, and S2.5 for additional details on modeling. [add eq]